 Civics and Citizenship: Our Focus

-At SCEAQ, our focus is on empowering educators to teach Civics and Citizenship as a key component of Humanities and Social Sciences (HaSS).
+At SCEAQ, our focus is on empowering educators to teach Civics and Citizenship as a key component of Humanities and Social Sciences (HASS).
 We aim to help students understand their role in society and develop the knowledge, skills, and values to become informed, active citizens.

 Key Areas of Civics and Citizenship